multiduplikator/mikrotik_blocklist/README.md

 ### Aggregated blocklist for mikrotik (and others)

-First, we grab the lists and extract IP/CIDR information from them (adding /32 where missing for aggregation later)
+First, we grab the lists and extract IP/CIDR information from them (adding /32 where missing for aggregation later).
+In case your version of wget is a bit older, you might need to add '--secure-protocol=TLSv1_2' to make it download.

 ```
 wget -O spamhaus_drop.out https://www.spamhaus.org/drop/drop.txt